 The overall recall rate of the earcons was good.
-This demonstrated that a listener could use earcons as navigation aids in a menu hierarchy.
+The participants recalled 81.5% of the earcons after being trained for only a short time.
+This demonstrated that a listener could use earcons as navigation aids in a complex menu hierarchy.
 A listener would hear an earcon and from it be able to work out his/her location in the hierarchy and therefore avoid becoming lost.
 This was also possible after only a short amount of training.
+Participants had the sounds described to them once only and then had five minutes to listen to the sounds themselves.
 This shows that with careful design, earcons can easily be learned.